How Much Life Insurance Do I Need?

 For instance, if your children are older and are generating their own incomes, you might not need as much life insurance.
-But if one of your children is disabled and has limited earning potential, you might need more.
+But if one of your children is differently abled and has limited earning potential, you might need more.

 That said, there are some general guidelines that Sahouri advises.
-And one of them?
-You’ll want enough life insurance so that your spouse and children can remain in their home and enjoy the same type of lifestyle they’ve lived thanks to your financial support.
+One of them is that you’ll want enough life insurance so that your spouse and children can remain in their home and enjoy the same type of lifestyle they’ve lived thanks to your financial support.

 "That way, your family will not have to deal with an unexpected loss of income," Sahouri says.